apache/hudi/rfc/rfc-83/rfc-83.md

 ## Test Plan

-This RFC does not add a new feature, it's changing the behavior of incremental query and refactoring the incremental logic flow.
+This RFC does not add a new feature; it changes the behavior of incremental queries and refactors the incremental logic flow.
 Existing unit tests should be able to cover this change.